framesurge/perseus/docs/0.3.4/en-US/tutorials/hello-world.md

 </details>

-Now install the Perseus CLI with `cargo install perseus-cli` (you'll need `wasm-pack` to let Perseus build your app, use `cargo install wasm-pack` to install it) to make your life way easier, and deploy your app to <http://localhost:8080> by running `perseus serve` inside the root of your project!
+Now install the Perseus CLI with `cargo install perseus-cli --locked` (you'll need `wasm-pack` to let Perseus build your app, use `cargo install wasm-pack` to install it) to make your life way easier, and deploy your app to <http://localhost:8080> by running `perseus serve` inside the root of your project!
 This will take a while the first time, because it's got to fetch all your dependencies and build your app.

 <details>
 <summary>Why do I need a CLI?</summary>